 DevOps as a Service Disadvantages

-Tradeoffs between speed and security, as well as a service provider’s capacity to fulfill availability and reliability standards, are other possible issues with a DevOps-as-a-Service model.
+Trade offs between speed and security, as well as a service provider’s capacity to meet availability and reliability standards, are other potential issues with a DevOps as a Service model.
 To keep expenditures in check, a company must closely monitor how it uses services and related technologies.

 Useful link: Pros and Cons of DevOps Methodology and its Principles